jwknz/docs.jwk.nz/docs/dotnet_core/SQLSVR_WEBAPI/dotnet-2.1.x/02-create-api.md

 Even so - there a couple of things to note:

-* the Get Methods, return data from the database, this will be in JSON format by default.
+* the Get Methods, return data from the database, this will be returned to the api user in JSON format by default.

 * the Post, Put and Delete method don't return anything by default, but you still need to inform the api user.
 For this we can use the `Content()` that takes string.

 * It would be nice to return a string that is formatted in JSON format, so use something like `"{msg: user has been updated}"`

+**REMEMBER TO CHANGE ALL THE REFERENCES TO THE WORD "MODEL" TO THE ACTUAL MODEL YOU ARE MAKING THE CONTOLLER FOR**

+Next let's do some exercises!